jdan/98.css/README.md

 Refer to the [documentation page](https://jdan.github.io/98.css/) for specific instructions on this library's components.

+### Developing

+[`style.css`](https://github.com/jdan/98.css/blob/master/style.css) is where everything happens.

+`npm run build:docs` will compile `style.css` (and all fonts/icons/etc) and rebuild the docs/ directory which powers http://jdan.github.io/98.css.
+It's a static directory so serve it with your server of choice (I am partial to `python -m SimpleHTTPServer 3000`) to see your changes.

 ### Issues, Contributing, etc.

 Refer to [the GitHub issues page](https://github.com/jdan/98.css/issues) to see bugs in my CSS or report new ones.
 I'd really like to see your pull requests (especially those new to open-source!) and will happily provide code review.
 98.css is a fun, silly project and I'd like to make it a fun place to build your open-source muscle.